Dene Kede and Inuuqatigiit Homeschool in the NWT

 Locally Developed Courses and High School Credits

 For families homeschooling through high school, Locally Developed Courses (LDCs) are a key mechanism.
-The NWT curriculum framework allows schools — and, by extension, home educators working with their DEA/DEC — to develop courses recognizing traditional activities as formal high school credits.
+The NWT curriculum framework allows schools to develop courses recognizing traditional activities as formal high school credits.
+A home educator should work with the local principal/DEA/DEC before treating an activity as an official credit.

 Hunter Education is already a recognized 3-credit high school course in the NWT.
 It covers wildlife acts, survival skills, ethical harvesting, and the Wheel of Respect.
 Students can complete this through guided land-based learning and document it for transcript purposes.